The Sunnah of Mouth and Teeth Cleaning (Miswak)

 He did not make such an order because he was worried about making it difficult for his ummah.
 Otherwise, using miswak would be a requirement of prayer just like ablution.
 Such a thing would contradict the principle of convenience, the spirit of religion.
 Because everyone might not find miswak everywhere

 Though it is not fard, Islam encourages frequent teeth cleaning.
-Prophet Muhammad himself would use miswak at least five or ten times a day, making using miswak an important sunnah.
+The Prophet Muhammad (peace and blessings be upon him) himself would use miswak at least five or ten times a day, making using miswak an important Sunnah.
 Specifically, he used miswak before every prayer during ablution.
-Hudhaifa narrated that, “Whenever the Prophet (pbuh) got up for Tahajjud prayer he used to clean his mouth (and teeth) with Siwak.”
-2 He also reported that, “Whenever the Messenger of Allah (pbuh) got up (from sleep), he would rub his teeth with Miswak (tooth-stick).”
+Hudhaifa narrated that, “Whenever the Prophet (peace and blessings be upon him) got up for Tahajjud Prayer he used to clean his mouth (and teeth) with siwak.”
+2 He also reported that, “Whenever the Messenger of Allah (peace and blessings be upon him) got up (from sleep), he would rub his teeth with miswak (tooth-stick).”
 3

-Shuraih bin Hani (May Allah be pleased with him) reported: I asked ‘Aishah (may Allah be pleased with her): “What was the first thing which the Prophet (pbuh) would do when he entered his house?”
-She replied: “He would use Miswak (tooth-stick).
-4
+Surayh ibn Hani (may Allah be pleased with him) narrates: I asked Aisha (may Allah be pleased with her), “What was the first thing the Prophet (peace and blessings be upon him) would do when he entered his house?”
+She replied, “He would use the miswak (tooth stick).”4

 Amazing!